melosomelo/personal-website/src/content/blog/json-parser-in-typescript.md

 ![Visual representation of the derivation of 32 * (4 + 2)](/images/json-parser-in-typescript/parse-tree-32times4plus2.png)

 This is what's called a **parse tree** or a **production tree**.
 The root is $S$ and the leaves are all the terminal symbols of the final string.
-Each non-leaf node is a terminal and its children are created based on a specific rule from the grammar.
+Each non-leaf node is a non-terminal and its children are created based on a specific rule from the grammar.

 Depending on the grammar, a single string can have multiple parse trees (can be derived using different combinations of productions).
 If that's the case, the grammar is said to be **ambiguous**.
 Our grammar for $ARITH$ is ambiguous